RahulChhatbar/TextGenPro/README.md

    pip install -r requirements.txt
    ```

 3. Set up the API key for the external API model.
+You can get your API key from [https://app.hyperbolic.xyz/](https://app.hyperbolic.xyz/).
 Export the key as an environment variable:
    ```bash
    export HYPERBOLIC_API_KEY="your-api-key"
    ```